MaterializeInc/materialize/doc/user/content/support.md

 ## Checking service status

 Check the current status of our services on the [status page](https://status.materialize.com), where we announce both planned and unplanned maintenance windows.
 You can also use the [status page API](https://status.materialize.com/api) to programmatically access the information on the status page.

+## Request a feature

+To request a new feature in Materialize, please submit a [feature request](https://github.com/MaterializeInc/materialize/discussions/new?category=feature-requests).